Avoid unplanned downtime and replacement parts costs by taking a proactive maintenance approach

 Hot Melt Tank and Nozzle Cleaning

-While there are significant costs associated with a reactive maintenance event, there are still measurable costs associated with proactive hot melt maintenance.
+While there are significant costs associated with a reactive maintenance event, there are also measurable costs that come with proactive hot melt maintenance.
 For each system purge, there are multiple cost elements:

-Wasted adhesive from hot melt purge – up to 10 lbs. for larger tank-based systems
+- Wasted adhesive from hot melt purge – up to 10lbs (4.5kg) for larger tank-based systems

-Labor – system cleaning personnel on-staff or a specialized 3rd party resource
+- Labor – system cleaning personnel on staff or a specialized third-party resource

 These cleaning events will also take time and require the entire line to be down.
-On average it takes up to 4-6 hours to effectively purge a tank-based hot melt glue system, clean the tank, hoses and applicators and change filters, seals and nozzles.
-While these costs add up, they are still much less than the costs of a reactive maintenance event.
+On average it takes up to four to six hours to effectively purge a tank-based hot melt glue system, clean the tank, hoses and applicators, and change filters, seals, and nozzles.
+While these costs add up, they are much less than the costs of a reactive maintenance event.

 How often is maintenance necessary?

-It is always recommended to follow the suggested maintenance schedule suggested by the equipment manufacturer.
-However, the frequency of hot melt system maintenance often depends on the specific application, production environment and hot melt equipment in the line.
+We recommend you always follow the maintenance schedule suggested by the equipment manufacturer.
+However, the frequency of hot melt system maintenance often depends on the specific application, production environment, and hot melt equipment in the line.

-For example, a US-based flea/tick carton manufacturer using a tank-based hot melt system requires a system purge every 3 months.
-This facility is only running on a four-day workweek and processing a relatively low (600 pounds of glue through system per year).
+For example, a flea/tick carton manufacturer that uses a tank-based hot melt system requires a system purge every three months.
+This facility is only running on a four-day work week and processing a relatively low output (600lbs or 275kg of glue through the system per year).
 The facility is also a clean environment with no excessive paper dust or other significant contaminants.
-Without the typical contamination factors, it is likely that the system itself and the adhesive temperature control are creating this maintenance frequency scenario.
+Without the typical contamination factors, it is likely that the system itself and the adhesive temperature control create this maintenance frequency scenario.